FazeelUsmani/Intro-to-Python/README.md

-Register the course with the following referral link to get ₹1,000/- Referral Link: https://codingninjas.in/app/invite/THMPN
+Register the course with the following referral link to get a discount of ₹1,000/- Referral Link: https://codingninjas.in/app/invite/THMPN **Sign Up with a new ID